Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   Once we run this program we get a number of URLs printed on our terminal. "
 image9: /images/codeterminal.png
 imageAlt9: code terminal of URLs
+paragraph10: >-
+  <h2 id="step2">Step Two:</h2>

-paragraph10: <p>At this stage, you can simply copy and paste the terminal code into Excel to tidy up the data.
-I remove duplicates, filter for any URLs not containing “pageId=” and delete them, and prepare the new structure for storing this list of URLs in a Python list.
-This stage could be handled as part of the Python program itself, but sometimes I find Excel easier as I like to visualize the data. </p>
+  <p>Once we have a list of editorial web page URLs we can move onto step two.
+At this stage, we can simply copy and paste the terminal code into Excel to tidy up the data.
+Remove any duplicates, filter for URLs not containing “pageId=” and delete them, and prepare the new structure for storing this list of URLs in a Python list.
+This stage could be handled as part of the Python program itself, but sometimes I find Excel easier to visualize the data. </p>
 image10: /images/excelurls.png
 imageAlt10: list of URLs in Excel
 paragraph11: >-
-  <p>I prepare the URL structure by using the concatenate formula.
-The correct
+  <p>We can prepare the URL structure by using the concatenate formula.
+The
-  URL structure is as follows:</p>
+  correct URL structure is as follows:</p>

   <p>“URL“, &rarr; which looks like &rarr; “example.com/example-page”,</p>

   <p>To do this we add a “ “, to the cells on either side of our URLs.
 We then use the concatenate formula to join them to our URLs.
-You can see the dollar signs in the cells on either side of the URL.
+Note the dollar signs in the cells on either side of the URL.
 This is to lock these cells in place meaning, the only cell to change as we go down the sheet is the URL.
 This is achieved by pressing F4.</p>
 image11: /images/concatenate.png
 imageAlt11: Using the concatenate formula in Excel
+paragraph12: <p>By dragging down we can now apply the correct structure to all the URLs.</p>
 image12: /images/correcturls.png
 imageAlt12: Correct URL structure in Excel
-paragraph13: "<p>We can now take the list of URLs and add them to a list in our Python program. </p>
+paragraph13: "<p>We can now take the list of URLs and add them to a list in our Python program.</p>

   <pre class=\"code_terminal\">\r